6 recommended OTC drugs

 Frequently asked

-Which is better - corticosteroid spray or antihistamine?
+Which is better — a cortisone spray or an antihistamine?

-Corticosteroid spray is more effective for obstruction.
-Oral antihistamine is better for itching, sneezing, rhinorrhoea.
+The corticosteroid spray is more effective for congestion.
+The oral antihistamine is better for itching, sneezing, rhinorrhea.
 They are often combined.

 How long can I use Nasonex?

-Seasonal - throughout the season (2-3 months).
-Perennial - months-years.
+Seasonal — for the entire duration of the season (2-3 months).
+Perennial — months to years.
 Safe long-term at standard doses.

 When do I start treatment for spring allergy?